 14. Walk the Line

-Another little gem from the year that remains largely overlooked.
+This is another little gem from the year that remains largely overlooked.
 ‘Walk the Line’ is a biographical drama that depicts the life of American musician Johnny Cash in his early days and his love affair with June Carter.
-The film has a charming quality to it that makes it so endlessly accessible and engaging and yet comes off as remarkably layered in its portrayal of the characters and the various aspects of the subject it deals with.
+The film has a charming quality to it that makes it so endlessly accessible and engaging, and yet it comes off as remarkably layered in its portrayal of the characters and the various aspects of the subject it deals with.
 Joaquin Phoenix is fantastic as the iconic singer and carries the film forward with a performance that brims with raw energy, passion and endearing humor that matches with the tone of the film.

 Read More: Best Movies of 2001